 you begin creating a transcript for your teen in 9th grade (or whenever they complete the first high school–level courses) and then simply add to the transcript upon completion of each high school year.

-How will my teen get a high school diploma?
+Will my teen get a high school diploma?

 Yes!
 As the parent, you plan out your child’s course of study and you can present a diploma that indicates they have successfully completed it.
 In most states, homeschooling parents can award their students’ diplomas.